breedx2/strangeloop_2019_pd_workshop/OUTLINE.md

 # Enough already, more noises!
 (30 min)

-Ok, lets expand on what we've learned so far while doing an exercise.
+Ok, lets do an exercise to expand on what we've learned so far...

 * let's do a slow vca
 * introducing [vline~]